ortus-docs/quick-docs/upgrade-guide.md

 ### Eager Loading

 Eager loading is now supported for nested relationships using a dot-separated syntax.
+Additionally, constraints can be added to an eager loaded relationship.
 See the [docs on eager loading](relationships/eager-loading.md) for more information.

 ### Column Aliases in Queries